ScorexFoundation/sigmastate-interpreter/docs/LangSpec.md

   /** Returns true if the option is an instance of Some(value), false otherwise.
    */
   def isDefined: Boolean;

+  /** Returns true if the option is None, false otherwise.
+   */
+  def isEmpty: Boolean;

   /** Returns the option's value if the option is nonempty, otherwise
     * return the result of evaluating `default`.